rashmi16267/SafeTalk-react-app/README.md

 - A React Application that works as a simple chat engine

-- Includes user authentication (users registered on project from chatengine.io platform)
+- Includes user authentication (users registered on project from chatengine.io)

 Implemented sample: